mbuesch/httun/README.md

 If you want to package the software for distribution, please see the [distribution packaging hints](doc/DISTRO_PACKAGING.md).

-# Systemd

-Currently systemd is required for the operation of the `httun-server`.
-This is not a fundamental limitation, but merely an implementation detail.
-If you need support for non-systemd systems, please open an Issue or a PullRequest.

 # License

 Copyright (c) 2025 Michael Büsch <m@bues.ch>